QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/service-accounts-for-azure.md

   g.
 Use the search bar to find and select the managed identity.
 Then, click __Select__.

+  h.
+Click __Create__ to create the role assignment.

-7. Create a pod identity in the sandbox namespace, if you don’t have one the choose/create a namespace for the sandboxes:
+7. Create a pod identity in the sandbox namespace.
+If you don’t have one, choose/create a namespace for the sandboxes:
   ```jsx title=
   export POD_IDENTITY_NAME="my-pod-identity"
   export POD_IDENTITY_NAMESPACE="<sandbox_namespace>"